dannyvankooten/gozer/README.md

 Commands:
-    build   Deletes the output directory if there is one and builds the site serve   Builds the site and starts an HTTP server on http://localhost:8080 new     Creates a new site structure in the given directory
+    build   Deletes the output directory if there is one and builds the site serve   Builds the site and starts an HTTP server on http://localhost:8080 watch   Builds the site and watches for file changes new     Creates a new site structure in the given directory

 Options: